DataExplorerSB/Java/Variable.md

 2. Inside method
 3. Inside block like if,while,dowhile etc
 4. It can not used outside that block scope
+5. **Remember : Local variable can not work without initialisation**

 ~~~
 class VariableTest